krzysu/middleman.project.base/README.md

 -   do your development
 -   run `middleman build` if you ready

+## Plugins

+-   `middleman-livereload` - install extension for your browser to use livereload feature

 * * *
-prepared by Krzysztof Urbas (@krzysu), check the Middleman licence
+prepared by Krzysztof Urbas (@krzysu), check the [Middleman](http://middlemanapp.com/) licence